 Allow the drippings to cool in the roasting pan after you have removed the meat to allow it to sit for several minutes.
-Strain the drippings in a colander over a bowl or pan.
-Discard what is left in the colander.
+Strain the drippings in a strainer over a bowl or saucepan.
+Discard what is left in the strainer.
 Now use what is in the bowl as the fat in your gravy.
 Depending on how much seasoning you used on your meat, you may or may not need to season the gravy.

 Do you make mashed potatoes just so you can have gravy or the other way around??
-This gravy is perfect with my creamy mashed potatoes.
-Give them both a try this holiday season.
+Use this easy gravy recipe whether you have drippings or not!

 - 4 Tbps fat butter or pan drippings

 - 3 cups broth beef, turkey or chicken